fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 - Further description details about your campaign's purpose
 - Your company's privacy statement related to SMS messaging
 - Your company's terms and conditions related to SMS messaging
+- Your company's resources for recipients who respond with HELP

 If your company doesn't have a privacy statement or terms and conditions related to SMS messaging, you can use a Microsoft-provided template, completed with your company's information.
 For the template, see [SMS privacy statement and terms and conditions template](sms-privacy-terms-template.md).